webplatform/docs-wpd/Projects/editors_guide/index.md

 ==Step 3: Become familiar with the wiki==
 ===If you can't wait, start contributing.===
 * http://docs.webplatform.org/wiki/WPD:Getting_Started
+* Make sure to use the reference resources in Step 5, below, to ensure you're using the correct markup and styles.
 ***** [COMMENT:] The Getting Started page is the primary resource that contributors can use to edit the site.
 Make sure the Getting Started page links to the wiki syntax page.
 Make sure contributors understand Step 4, how to add comments and flag pages.
 ===Be sure to read the wiki philosophy to understand the mission.===
 * Watch the project video to learn about the site's mission and goals.